jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 - [**DRY principles**](../reference/patterns/code-organization.md#method-extraction-dry-principle) (no repeated code blocks)
 - Removed debug print statements

+**If Using AI Tools (Optional):**
+- Must document AI usage in your submission (see [Project Instructions - Section IX](p3_roll_your_own_instructions.md#ix-ai-tools--academic-integrity))
+- Comments must explain WHY decisions were made, not just WHAT the code does
+- Must demonstrate understanding of all code through documentation
+- Be prepared to explain architectural decisions beyond "the AI suggested it"
+- Code organization should show thoughtful structure, not just AI output

+**Remember:** Whether you write code yourself or use AI assistance, you must be able to explain and justify every architectural decision.
+Using AI without understanding the code is no different than copying from Stack Overflow without understanding—both are problematic.

 **Related Resources:**
 - [Code Organization & DRY Principles](../reference/patterns/code-organization.md)
 - [Declarative UI Architecture](../reference/state-management/declarative-ui-architecture.md) - Separation of data and UI